 Over the years, Audio-Technica has comfortably established itself as a manufacturer of top-quality budget and mid-priced microphones.
 Its AT2020 is a particularly well-known cardioid condenser mic that’s become a favorite in many home studios around the world thanks to its quality sound and affordable price.
 Thanks to the popularity of the AT2020, Audio-Technica has rolled out the next step in the evolution of the AT2020 design— the AT2035.

-Released alongside the AT2050, which is another successor to the AT2020, the Audio Technica 2035 is a fixed cardioid large-diaphragm condenser mic.
-It’s a side-address mic designed to look similar to the AT2020, with an all-metal case in satin black and two slide-switches for the low-cut filter and the pad located at the base of the body.
+Released alongside the AT2050, which is another successor to the AT2020, the Audio Technica 2035 is a fixed large-diaphragm cardioid condenser microphone.
+It’s a side-address mic designed to look similar to the AT2020, with an all-metal case in satin black and two slide switches for the low-cut filter and the pad located at the base of the body.

 Low Frequency Roll-Off

 80 Hz, 12 dB/octave

 Open Circuit Sensitivity

 -33 dB (22.4 mV) re 1V at 1 Pa